Freeze-and-release direct optimization method for variational calculations of excited electronic states: Results

 \subsection{Intramolecular charge transfer states}

 Table \ref{tab:iterations} reports the number of convergence failures and variational collapses as well as the average and maximum number of iterations for FR-DO, DO-MOM, and SCF-MOM calculations of the intramolecular charge transfer excited states of organic molecules in the benchmark set of Loos et al.\cite{Loos2021}.
 The number of iterations until convergence is also reported in Figure\ S1 of the Supporting Information (SI).
+For FD-DO, the iteration count is the sum of the iterations of both constrained and unconstrained optimization steps.

 The target excited state solutions have been identified in a previous work \cite{Selenius2024}.
 A calculation is considered collapsed if it converges to a solution with both excitation energy and charge transfer distance lower than those of the target solution, resulting in a greater deviation from the theoretical best estimate values.
 Table S1 in the SI reports all computed values of excitation energy and charge transfer distance, along with the corresponding theoretical best estimates.